gost/server/README.md

 ## Sample requests

 For sample requests (setting up sensors/datastreams/things and adding observations) see the tests in the [playground](test/playground_tests.md).
+For a complete collection of working requests install Postman and import the [Postman file](test/GOST.json.postman_collection)

 ## Startup flags